laurensdewaele/tenso-mobile-app/notes/info_guidelines/info.md

 # About

 This app was built as a tool to help you progress your finger strength.
 Finger strength progression requires a lot of time.
-Therefor, logging your practice and being able to visualize your progression is invaluable.
+Therefore, logging your practice and being able to visualize your progression is invaluable.

 The app is built for allowing you to enter any kind of workout variable.
 Be it specific